QLUMP land use survey app

-The Queensland Land Use Mapping Program (QLUMP) has created a native app for both iOS and Android devices to collect field information in the compilation of land use mapping.
+The Queensland Land Use Mapping Program (QLUMP) enables the capture of ‘citizen science data’ from project partners, industry experts and citizens in a reliable and easy-to-use application from smart-devices.
 The Land Use Survey App was developed by QLUMP as a part of Horticulture Innovation Australia’s (HIA) National Tree Project.

 The Land Use Survey App captures on-ground observations made by growers and the general public.
 The simple interface allows users to capture a location, add comments and add a photograph to assist QLUMP identify tree crops around the country.

 A web map interface has been created for industry experts, stakeholders and the wider public to review the draft mapping and contribute valuable comments to inform the mapping.
 The spatial data from these two products will greatly inform the mapping of avocado, macadamia and mango tree crops, especially when classifying one tree crop from another.

 - Growers urged to get the app to improve the map (HIA media release May 2017)